 The 3D game is played exactly like the 2D game, except that now there are more neighbors for each point, and the chains of enclosed pieces can run in more directions.
 In fact, the number of directions increases from 8 to 26 neighbors.
 To see this note that an interior point and its neighbors in the grid form a 3x3x3 cube which contains 27 points.
 The innermost point is not a neighbor of itself, so that point has a total of 33-1 = 26 neighbors, each corresponding to a potential chain of enclosed opposing pieces.
 (On a 2D board we have 32-1 = 8 neighbors, and in n dimensions we have 3n-1 neighbors).
 You can place pieces in a three-dimensional array by using the interactive 3D display or in a two-dimensional cross section of the board.

 You can start the game right here.
 If you wonder what a specific control does you can hover over it and see a one or two word explanation pop up.
-However, you may prefer to read the detailed information below to know what this software does and get an idea of how it works.
+However, you may prefer to read the detailed information below to know what this software does, and to get an idea of how it works.

 Game Boards and Controls